Noodle Incident / Comic Books

 - The purpose of Don Rosa's The Life and Times of Scrooge McDuck was intended to round up all of the Noodle Incidents mentioned in the stories by Carl Barks and create a biography for the character out of them.
 Rosa refers to these as "Barksian facts", and he has only had to leave out very few that are completely against the rest of the story.

-- Justified in Marvel One Hundredth Anniversary Special - the comics are supposedly from the future, and the issues where the incidents in question occurred obviously haven't been released yet.
+- Justified in Marvel 100th Anniversary Special - the comics are supposedly from the future, and the issues where the incidents in question occurred obviously haven't been released yet.

 - My Little Pony: Friendship Is Magic (IDW):